-n h d $\log(t)$ k \overline{w} bitsec sec level sig bytes SPHINCS + -128s 16 64 8 15 10 16 133 1 8 080 SPHINCS + -128f 16 60 20 9 30 16 128 1 16976 $SPHINCS^+-192s$ 24 64 8 16 14 16 196 3 17064 $SPHINCS^+-192f$ 24 66 22 8 33 16 194 3 35664 $SPHINCS^+-256s$ 32 64 8 14 22 16 255 5 29792 $SPHINCS^+-256f$ 32 68 17 10 30 16 254 5 49216 on 's' for "small") and one speed-optimized (ending on 'f' for "fast") parameter set.
+As explained in the previous subsection, even for a fixed security level the design of SPHINCS+ supports many different tradeoffs between signature size and speed.
+In Table 3 we list 6 parameter sets that-together with the cycle counts given in Table 4- illustrates how these tradeoffs can be used to obtain concrete parameter sets optimizing for signature size and concrete parameter sets optimizing for speed.
+Specifically, we propose parameter sets achieving security levels 1, 3, and 5; for each of these security levels propose one size-optimized (ending on 's' for "small") and one speed-optimized (ending on 'f' for "fast") parameter set.
 The parameter sets were obtained with the help of a Sage script that we list in Appendix A. In the first line of that script, set the "target bit security" to a desired value (in our case, close to 128 for security level 1, close to 192 for security level 3, and close to 256 for security level 5).
 The output of the script will be a long list of possible parameters achieving this security level together with the signature size and an estimate of the performance, using the formulas from Section 7.1.1 above.

 Note that we did not obtain our proposed parameter sets simply by searching this output for the smallest or the fastest option.
-The reason is that, for example, optimizing for size without caring about speed at all results in signatures of a size of $\approx 15\,\mathrm{KB}$ for a bit security of 256, but computing one signature takes more than 20 minutes on our benchmark platform.
+The reason is that, for example, optimizing for size without caring about speed at all results in signatures of a size of ≈ 15 KB for a bit security of 256, but computing one signature takes more than 20 minutes on our benchmark platform.
 Such a tradeoff might be interesting for very few select applications, but we cannot think of many applications that would accept such a large time for signing.
 Instead, the proposed parameter sets are what we consider "non-extreme"; i.e., with a signing time of at most a few seconds in our non-optimized implementation.

 The choice of these parameters is orthogonal to the choice of hash function.
-In Section 7.2 we describe 3 different instantiations of the underlying hash function.
-Together with the 6 parameter sets listed in Table 3 we obtain 18 different instantiations of SPHINCS+.
+In Section 7.2 we describe three different instantiations of the underlying hash function, each with a simple and a robust variant.
+Together with the six parameter sets listed in Table 3 we obtain 36 different instantiations of SPHINCS+.